kengnidoriane/-Build-25-projects-Project-3-Image-Slider/README.md

+# Images Slider

+This is a mini react application for image slide that can be integrated into our applications and websites .

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).